 Here are some soil recommendations to help fill your garden beds.
 All you’ll need to do is slip on your gardening gloves, open up the bags, fill up your beds, and get growing.

-Don’t be fooled by the small bag size of Organic Plant Magic Compressed Organic Potting Soil.
-This stuff expands when you water it—up to seven times its size.
+Don’t be fooled by the small bag size of Organic Plant Magic’s compressed potting soil.
+This stuff expands up to seven times its size when you water it.
 The mix contains worm castings and coco coir, which provide necessary plant nutrients and help retain moisture.
 It’s a great choice for drought-prone areas.
-The expanding mix comes in a 2-pound bag.

-New Coast of Maine Organic Raised Bed Mix is an OMRI-listed organic soil made specifically for raised vegetable gardens.
+From New Coast of Maine, this mix for raised garden beds is an OMRI-listed organic soil made specifically for vegetable gardens.
 It contains kelp meal, manure, worm castings, mycorrhizae, greensand, and biochar to provide nutrients to plants and prevent leaching after heavy rains.
-The bag holds 1 cubic foot of the organic soil mix.7

 FAQs About Your New Soil for Raised Beds